bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 ```

 *Administrators can use the last command to migrate resources in parallel, the same migration task can be run in separate processes each migrating a portion of the resources class simultaneously.*

+**If you have an error, try re-running the migration task to resolve any failed resources migration.**
+**Also, make sure that the Roles migration has been successful.**

 ### Rooms Migration
 The Rooms will be migrated with their corresponding Room Settings.
 Also, the Shared Accesses will be migrated.